Why Buy Testosterone Boosters Online?

 Testosterone is technically an anabolic steroid, in the sense that in order for something to qualify as an anabolic steroid, it must be structurally similar to and mimic the properties of testosterone.

 Testosterone is found in women too, albeit in much smaller doses.
 It is still required to preform a great deal of bodily functions regardless of your sex.
 As such women have a base level of testosterone.
 That being said, men on average generate about 20 times as much testosterone as women do (although just over half of this amount is largely irrelevant as men have better metabolisms in terms of testosterone and aren’t as sensitive to the hormone as women are).
-Realistically the average man only has about 7 or 8 times the amount of testosterone freely pumping in his blood at a time as a woman does.
+Realistically the average man only has about 7 or 8 times the amount of testosterone freely pumping in his blood at a time as a woman does (however, testosterone is also important for women).
 Unfortunately, this number may be declining.

 Yes, Testosterone amongst men in western countries has been on a steady decline for years.
 This may be a contributing factor towards the epidemic of infertility.
 In the last 40 years there has been a 60% decrease in sperm count of the average male living in a western nation.
 A variety of factors may be to blame for this – Stress, Alcohol and processed foods full of chemicals which are known to disrupt hormone levels all play their part.